 Dr. Townson and the lab started a new chapter at The University of Vermont in Fall of 2016!
 Dr. Townson took the position as Department Chair of the Animal and Veterinary Sciences (ASCI) Department at the University of Vermont.
 Although difficult to say good bye to colleagues and students at the University of New Hampshire Dr. Townson and his graduate student, Nicole, are excited to join the UVM community and take advantage of everything the university and Burlington, VT have to offer!

 Abby Maucieri is originally from Altoona, Pennsylvania.
 She graduated with a B.S. in Dairy Science as well as a B.S. in Animal and Poultry Sciences from Virginia Tech in 2018.
 During her undergraduate career at Virginia Tech, she worked as an undergraduate research assistant for Dr. Ben Corl helping in research involving fatty acid analysis and milking frequency.
 She gained interest in bovine reproduction through coursework, working on a dairy, and while assisting graduate students with their reproductive physiology research.
 She learned of Dr. Townson’s lab while interning at Miner Institute.
-She is pursuing her Master’s degree in Animal Science with research focusing on bovine reproduction and infertility.
+She completed her Master's degree in Animal Science with Dr. Townson and is continuing to pursue her PhD with research focusing on bovine reproduction and infertility.
 In her spare time, Abby enjoys hiking, kayaking, reading, and swimming.

 Join the Townson Lab

 Interested in being a graduate student in The Townson lab?

 If you find your research interests align with our research goals, send Dr. Townson an e-mail including:

 - A statement of your interests (including why you feel my lab is a good fit for you)

 - Any pertinent scores such as your GPA, GRE and TOEFFL scores